stackrev/articles/k8s_firststeps/readme.md

 appVersion: "1.16.0"
 ```

-We hava a deployment.yaml (note the parameterization here):
+We hava also have *deployment.yaml* (note the parameterization here):
 ```yaml
 apiVersion: apps/v1
 kind: Deployment